 Developers should integrate security into their software at every level, rather than either ignoring it or including it as an afterthought at the end of a project.

-Ways to ensure your mobile app is secure
+8 best practices to ensure mobile app security

 Developers can build mobile app security essentials into every project at the code level.
 For example; simple tactics can prevent the injection of scripts though your apps’ data entry forms and can substantially strengthen your apps.
 Use methods such as content controls to limit copy-and-paste actions, and using “open in” restrictions to prevent your apps from opening dangerous content.
 Such options can significantly harden your apps against most common security attacks.
 Some of the tactics listed below such as enhanced authentication, data encryption and jailbreak protection can also help your apps resist attack.